 How much tension is applied when tuning is dictated by the mass of the string that is able to freely vibrate, which being an open string is the full length of the string.

 If we then play a note at the 12 fret, we have shortened the length of the string that can vibrate to between the 12th fret and the saddle, reducing its mass and allowing it to vibrate at 220Hz, double the Hz of the open string.

-As you can see, the acoustic guitar is a sophisticated instrument, with regard to how it produces sound, how its size, shape, and materials influence the sound produced, and how that sound is shaped to create music.
+The acoustic guitar is a sophisticated instrument, with regard to how it produces sound and how its size, body shape and materials used in the construction of the guitar influence the sound produced and how that sound is shaped to create music.
 Understandably, even taking into account the electronics, building an electric guitar requires far less expertise than an acoustic guitar for these exact reasons.

 Considering the earliest stringed instruments probably began appearing somewhere between 2500 and 3000 BC the guitar we know and love today has come a long way.
 And, while it might be difficult to imagine how the humble acoustic guitar could evolve further, thankfully skilled luthiers/acoustic engineers from iconic companies such as Taylor with its V class bracing system, and Martin with their new modern deluxe series featuring a bolt-on dovetail neck joint and two-way titanium truss rod, continue to push the evolution of the acoustic guitar onto even greater heights.